Hemantlodha/Weather-check/README.md

 ## Usage
 1. Invocation:
    * Say Alexa,open weather check
 2. Login(Authentication):
    * You need to tell skill your first name ("Hemant").
    * Then, you need to provide the passkey("1234").
    * The credentials provide in bracket can be used publicly.
 3. Logged in:
    * Once you are verified than you can ask all weather related query about rain, weather condition, particular features or full features of weather.
 4. Additional:
    * To make it more interactive i have added the basic greets like thank you, welcome.
 5. Session End:
    * To logged out or to end session you can say bye, cancel, stop.

 ## Example Queries
+* weather of Delhi.
+* Temperature of Delhi.
+* {feature} of {city}.
+* full weather details of {city}.
-* weather of Delhi
+* weather condition of {city}.
+* will it rain today?.
+* does i need to take umbrella.
+* how it today feels like in {city}. and many more...

+## That's all in this alexa skill but if you want to setup your own weather skills than you can follow the below procedure

 ## Setup
 To run this example skill you need to do two things.
 The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.